-Home PageBlogCan I Choose My Own Repair Shop Following a Texas Car Accident?
+Home PageBlogCan I Choose Where My Car is Repaired After an Accident?

-Can I Choose My Own Repair Shop Following a Texas Car Accident?
+Can I Choose Where My Car is Repaired After an Accident?

 Following a car crash, you deserve to have your car repaired by a reputable shop and you deserve to pick that shop as well.
 While an insurance company may recommend a car repair shop, the final decision of where you go is up to you.

 Why Do Insurance Companies Recommend a Repair Shop?

 Most auto insurance companies have contracts with body shops in your area.
 These contracts normally benefit both the body shop and the insurer in that, in exchange for the referred business, the body shops agree to lower labor and material rates as well as parts discounts.

 In some situations, these agreements may benefit you as well.
 By choosing a repair shop recommended by an insurer, you will generally be back on the road faster.
 Additionally, most reputable insurance companies require that contracted body shops meet certain equipment and training requirements and also require that contracted body shops provide lifetime warranties on any repairs made.

 Still, there are situations in which you may want to use a body shop not contracted by the insurance company, which is your right.